The nation’s No. 1 killer is even more deadly for black Americans

 February has been designated American Heart Month to help raise awareness that heart disease is the nation’s No. 1 killer.

-February also is Black History Month, perhaps the ideal time to call attention to the fact that heart disease can be especially deadly for African Americans.
+February also is Black History Month, perhaps the ideal time to call attention to the fact that heart disease can be especially deadly for black Americans.
 They have higher rates of heart disease, are more likely to develop it earlier in life, and are less likely to receive the care they need.

 - Anticoagulants (commonly referred to as blood thinners) are often used to prevent clots that can cause heart attacks or stroke.
-But certain blood thinners are less effective in African Americans who metabolize the drugs differently because of a genetic variation.
+But certain blood thinners are less effective in black Americans who metabolize the drugs differently because of a genetic variation.
 As a result, these patients have a higher risk of bleeding and death.

 How Clinical Research Pathways is tackling these issues

 Our signature effort, “Training Minority Clinical Teams: Getting New Quality Medicines to All Americans,” addresses these disparities through an innovative approach to increase diversity in clinical trials.
-If African Americans and other minority populations participate in clinical trials, we will discover how patients of different racial and ethnic groups respond to new medicines.
+If black Americans and other minority populations participate in clinical trials, we will discover how patients of different racial and ethnic groups respond to new medicines.
 We will learn which doses are most effective and whether some patients are more at risk for side effects than others.
 Most importantly, we can use that information to make better treatment decisions for all patients.

 Our partner in this project, Morehouse School of Medicine (MSM), is recruiting minority providers from its physician network, and training and mentoring them to serve as clinical investigators.
-Their first clinical trials will target cardiovascular disease because of its impact on African Americans.
+Their first clinical trials will target cardiovascular disease because of its impact on black Americans.
 These physicians already have strong doctor-patient relationships, so patients are more likely to trust physicians’ recommendations on taking medication and, when appropriate, participating in clinical trials.